chriswrightdesign/websites-for-non-jerks/README.md

 - How are you handling select boxes with massive amounts of options?
 - If you have a number stepper (input range), is it the standard up down that’s difficult to tap?

-##5.
+##7.
 Typography

 - Can you read the type clearly?
 [I'm sick of your tiny, tiny type](http://jxnblk.tumblr.com/post/41796724549/im-sick-of-your-tiny-tiny-type)
 - Have you checked if that system font you're using will actually display on other devices and platforms?
 I'm looking at you Helvetica Neue [Tinytype - a compatibility table showing the available default system fonts across different mobie platforms](http://www.jordanm.co.uk/tinytype)
 - On larger screens is your line length limited to (roughly) 75 chars?
 [The Elements of Typographic Style](http://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881792063)
+- Some quick wins for better typography [Run ragged](http://24ways.org/2013/run-ragged/)
 - Is the type size an equivalent of 15-25px?
 [Butterick's Practical Typography Summary of key rules](http://practicaltypography.com/summary-of-key-rules.html)
 - Understanding the mood of a typeface [A discussion on Quora on how one assesses the mood of a typeface](http://www.quora.com/Typography/How-does-one-assess-the-mood-of-a-typeface)
 - Are you creating contrast between different typographic elements? (headlines, long form copy, lists etc) [Contrast through scale](http://typecast.com/blog/contrast-through-scale)
 - Are your font-sizes and line-heights em/rem based?
 - Considered screen distances?
 [Responsive typography: the basics](http://ia.net/blog/responsive-typography-the-basics/)
-- Have you chosen appropriate font families for headlines and body copy?
 - Did you look at how the font family rendered in different browser and devices?
 - Does the type marry with the content it communicates?
+[Show and tell: a practical guide to choosing type](http://typecast.com/blog/show-and-tell-a-practical-look-at-choosing-type)
 - Need a better understanding of what typography is and why it's valuable?
 [Typography is how text works] (http://practice.typekit.com/lesson/typography-is-how-text-looks/)
 - Understanding responsive web typography [Advanced web typography: Responsive web typography](http://elliotjaystocks.com/blog/responsive-web-typography/)
-- Need some help selecting type with the appropriate tone?
-[Type finder](http://www.type-finder.com/)
+- Selecting type with the appropriate tone, a helping guide [Type finder](http://www.type-finder.com/)

-##6.
+- Some pre-selected type pairings as example [Just my type](http://justmytype.co/)

+##8.
 Viewport Flexibility

 - Gone beyond the old Phone/Tablet/Desktop mentality?
 [Responsive web design: missing the point](http://bradfrostweb.com/blog/web/responsive-web-design-missing-the-point/), [Screen Sizes](http://screensiz.es/phone), [In tablets, smaller is bigger](http://www.lukew.com/ff/entry.asp?1695), [The shifting tablet market](http://www.lukew.com/ff/entry.asp?1692)
 - How does your site behave ‘between’ the media queries?
 [7 Habits of highly effective media queries](http://bradfrostweb.com/blog/post/7-habits-of-highly-effective-media-queries/#content), [The trouble with android](http://stephanierieger.com/the-trouble-with-android/)